badoo/pinba2/README.md

     - ex. if `Aggregation_key` is `~host,+req_tag`, there'll be a key/value pair per unique `[host, req_tag_value]` pair
 - `Aggregated_data` is report-specific (i.e. a structure with fields like: req_count, hit_count, total_time, etc.).
 - `Percentiles` is a bunch of fields with specific percentiles, calculated over data from `request_time` or `timer_value`
+- `Histogram` is a field where engine exports raw histogram data (that we calculate percentiles from) in text form

 There are 3 kinds of reports: packet, request, timer.
 The difference between those boils down to

 - How `Aggregation_key values`-s are extracted and matched
 - How `Aggregated_data` is populated (i.e. if you aggregate on request tags, there is no need/way to aggregate timer data)
+- What value we use for `Histogram` and `Percentiles`

 **SQL tables**